iutools/iutools/doc/README-install.md

 ## Create an _iutools_cli_ alias

-If you would like to use the Command Line Interface (CLI) we recommend that you you create an alias for it:
+If you would like to use the Command Line Interface (CLI) we recommend that you create an alias for it:

     # Note: we split the alias on different lines so it will display nicely
     #   in this file, but the alias should be on a single line